HacKanCuBa/blake2signer/docs/docs/examples.md

     Alternatively, check each method's docs and catch specific exceptions.

 !!! tip "Using personalisation"
     It is always a good idea to set the [`personalisation` parameter](details.md#about-salt-and-personalisation): it helps to defeat the abuse of using a signed stream for different signers that share the same key by changing the digest computation result.
-For example if you use a signer for cookies set something like `b'cookies-signer'` or if you use it for some user-related data signing it could be `b'user data signer'`, or when used for signing a special value it could be `b'the-special-value-signer`, etc.
+For example, if you use a signer for cookies set something like `b'cookies-signer'` or if you use it for some user-related data signing it could be `b'user data signer'`, or when used for signing a special value it could be `b'the-special-value-signer`, etc.

 !!! tip "A good secret"
     Ensure that the [secret](details.md#about-the-secret) has at least 256 bits of cryptographically secure pseudorandom data, and **not** some manually splashed letters!